1. Home

 • HTTPS, MQTTS - securing HTTP and MQTT with the mutual (D)TLS protocol using X.509 certificates provisioned on both sides by their respective PKI.

-• IEEE1609.2, C-ITS, ITS - standardization of digital security for vehicle-to-anything (V2X) communications making extensive usage of PKI and certificates.
+• IEEE1609.2, C-ITS, ITS - standardization of digital security for vehicle-to-anything (V2X) communications, using PKI and certificates extensively.

 F-Keyfactor_Illustration-Certificates and PKI